 For one, the Wristcam is extremely light.
 It adds just 23 grams of weight to the Apple Watch, which is somehow lighter than Apple’s Sport Band, which weighs about 40 grams.
 I haven’t had a chance to put one on my wrist yet, but that’s a remarkable spec.
 Frischer said he’s been wearing his Wristcam day in and day out for weeks and barely notices the weight.
 However, there is the issue of bulk.
 The selfie cam juts above the Apple Watch screen quite a bit, so you’ll notice it when wearing long sleeves.

 The photo quality appears to be a whole lot better than I originally anticipated.
 Roisman showed me some pictures he had taken earlier in the day, and while they obviously didn’t compare to shots taken with the iPhone 12, they were more than acceptable.
 The Wristcam’s cameras are capable of shooting 1080p video and “4K resolution” photos.
 Of course, you won’t get any of the tricks that the iPhone 12 brings such as night mode, Dolby Vision, and portrait lighting, but the picture quality isn’t bad at all, as you can see below.
-To my eyes, they look comparable to photos taken with the iPhone 8.
+To my eyes, they look comparable to photos taken with

 Privacy concerns are probably the biggest issue with wearing a somewhat inconspicuous camera on your wrist, but the Wristcam team has addressed that too.
 For one, the “world-facing” camera is very visible, especially when you’re contorting your wrist to frame a shot.
 But if that’s not enough, small LED lights illuminate on the band next to each camera to let people know they’re being recorded.